prettydiff/wisdom/performance_frontend.md

 # Execution Performance - Browser
 Written 18 February 2023.
+Updated 25 February 2023.

 <!-- cspell: words protobuf, SODIMM, unminified, WHATWG, Xeon -->

-In a personal project, a single page application, I am able to load my application as fast as **99ms**.
+In a personal project, a single page application, I am able to load my application as fast as **81ms**.
 This application displays as the equivalent of an operating system GUI with 7 windows open with full state restoration.
 This document discusses how I did it and what that means for human engagement.
 I have listed screenshots of the performance graph at the bottom of the document.